 - Blatant Lies: While you can "Stretch the Truth" about the size of a fish you catch, you can also tell a "total lie" about it... though it gives you no points for the fish.

-- Combo: The "Fast Cast", which is scored by shooting the Caster's Club right after a Long Cast or ball launch.
+- Combo: The "Fast Cast", which is scored by shooting the Caster's Club or the drop target in front of it right after a Long Cast or ball launch.

 - Creator Cameo: Lots of them on the backglass.